mkeen/rxcouch/README.md

 📀 **Universal** 👑 **Reactive** 🛋 **Cozy**

 Using ReactiveX to create a modern, real-time CouchDB client written in TypeScript that runs in the browser or node.
+The change feed is handled automatically.
+Two way data bindings by way of `BehaviorSubject`.

 ## Prerequisites